Check out our Webinars -- virtual info sessions to learn about the SI: ewh.org/webinars.

 Check the visa requirements for the country you are applying to.
 Some nationalities require several months to acquire a visa.
 Chinese nationals, for example, require at least 4 months advance notice for a Nicaraguan visa.

 International participants are also eligible for financial aid and most applicants receive aid of some sort.
-The application packet includes a few of the most important fellowships, and you can also apply for individual financial aid.
+In addition to the EWH Financial Aid program, you should also check out our Fundraising Tips page.

 11. Can I get financial aid for the deposit?